hikmethankolay/conways-game-of-life/README.md

 This implementation of Conway's Game of Life is written in C. It simulates an evolving grid of cells where each cell's next state depends on its neighboring cells.
 The project is designed to help users learn about cellular automata, C programming, and simple game simulations.

+## Features
+- Simulates Conway's Game of Life with an interactive console-based grid.
+- Provides a Makefile for easy compilation and cleanup.

 ## Installation

 1. Clone the repository: